davidjbrossard/java-json-pep-sdk/README.md

 - [Example code using clients and models](examples)
 - [Models](models)

-More information can be found at [OASIS's Working Definition (22) of the XACML Specification][XACML-WD22]
+More information can be found at [OASIS's JSON Profile of XACML v 1.1](http://docs.oasis-open.org/xacml/xacml-json-http/v1.1/xacml-json-http-v1.1.html).

 ## How to Use the SDK